veillette/opticsTextbook/content/Chap03OpticalInstrument/OpticalInstruments.md

 ### Retina

 The retina is composed of approximately 125 million photoreceptor cells: the **rods** and the **cones**.
 The rods are highly sensitive black and white (intensity) sensors, while the cones are color sensitive for the wavelengths 390 nm - 780 nm.
 UV light is absorbed by the lens (people whose lens is removed because of cataract can "see" UV light).
-The **fovea centralis** is the most sensitive centre of the retina with a high density of cones.
+The **fovea centralis** is the most sensitive center of the retina with a high density of cones.
 The eyes move continuously to focus the image on this area.
 The information is transferred by the optical nerve, placed at the back of the eye, where it causes a blind spot.

 ### Dioptric Power of a lens